What to see in Newcastle-Upon-Tyne

 Like most of England, summer is the best time to travel to Newcastle-upon-Tyne, which has the advantage of being one of the United Kingdom's driest cities.
 Summertime brings warm temperatures, when locals and visitors alike can take advantage of outdoor bars and clubs.

-In order to separate the Roman Empire in Britain from the native 'barbarians,' Emperor Hadrian ordered the building of an impressive wall in the year 122.
+In order to separate the Roman Empire in Britain from the native 'barbarians', Emperor Hadrian ordered the building of an impressive wall in the year 122.
 Taking approximately six years to complete,…

 Become our Newcastle-Upon-Tyne Travel Expert